savagedata/regression-tree-tutorial/README.md

 ## [1] "Prediction of single tree for the held out record: 13287"
 ```

-You can follow each tree to see why it's making the prediction it is.
+You can follow each tree's splits to see why it's making the prediction it is for the held out record.
 To get the aggregate prediction, we average together all 4 values:

 ```r